gallvntr/setttleRs/README.md

 # setttleRs, v0.1

-## Objective: Create a real-time luck metric for each player during a Settlers of Catan simulation.
+## Objective: Create a luck metric for each player during a Settlers of Catan simulation.
+Empirically show which players got more lucky in drawing resources compared to their expected probabilities.
 ## Input:
 #### num_players: int, must be between 2 to 4, number of players in the game
 #### random_seed: int, use to set random seed